-In the past three years, the total ending general fund's fund balance decreased each year.
+In the three years of 2003 through 2005, the total ending general fund's fund balance decreased each year.
 This decrease is primarily the result of the expenditures needed to gather data and acquire and maintain the technology to perform the required reassessment of property values.
-In the future, the cost of this reassessment process will continue to exceed the normal tax revenues of the office.
+In 2006, the fund balance increased as shown below.